 The most affordable kitchen cabinets start around $30 per linear foot, with minimal features.
-It’s cheaper to choose standard sizes, like 24” or 30” wide.
+It’s cheaper to choose standard sizes, like 24 or 30 inch wide.
 Custom options take more work, so they can be expensive.
 Pull-out shelves and drawers cost the most, so you may want to limit them if you have a strict budget.

 There are a few things to consider when you’re in the market for upgrading your cabinets.
 You can save hundreds or thousands of dollars on budget cabinets by buying only what you need.
 Manufacturers set prices by the unit.
 Wider sizes tend to have a lower cost per linear foot.
-For example, selecting two 36” wide base models will probably run less than three 24” ones.
+For example, selecting two 36 inch wide base models will probably run less than three 24 inch ones.

 Assembled cabinets cost $50 to $150 per linear foot, compared to $30 to $100 per linear foot for ready-to-assemble (RTA) units.
 You might not have as much choice in RTA products, but you’ll save on shipping or bringing them home from the store.

 Remember that DIY only saves money if you have the right tools and materials and know what you’re doing.
 Cabinet assembly usually takes a few hours per unit and requires the following supplies not provided with the kit: